Health Tips

 4. Side effects of certain medications.

-5. Medical problems such as heart, kidney or liver disease, as well as thyroid disorders.
+5. Medical conditions such as heart, kidney, or liver disease, as well as thyroid disorders.

-Symptoms of fluid retention may vary depending on the part of the body affected.
+Symptoms of water retention can vary depending on the part of the body affected.
 Common symptoms include:

 1. A feeling of swelling or numbness in the limbs.